BloomBooks/capacitor-demo/README.md

 You need JDK 11 or higher to gradle build it.
 Download JDK's from: https://www.oracle.com/java/technologies/downloads

+## Other iOS Prerequisites

+1. You need xCode 13+ to run Capacitor
+2. To install xCode 13+, you need MacOS 13+
+3. MacBook Pros prior to 2017 are not compatible with macOS 13.

 # Build process

 ## Simple Development Cycle